 Please note: AABB reserves the right to make updates to this program.

-Educational Track: Scientific Topic: Transfusion Medicine Intended Audience: CEOs, Directors, Donor Recruitment Staff, Hospitals, Hospital Blood Banks, Laboratory Staff, Managers/Supervisors, Medical Directors, Nurses, Physicians, Research Scientists, Resident/Fellow, Scientists, Students (MD, MT, SBB), Technologists Teaching Level: Intermediate
+Educational Track: Technical/Clinical Topic: Transfusion Medicine Intended Audience: Hospitals, Hospital Blood Banks, Laboratory Staff, Managers/Supervisors, Medical Directors, Nurses, Perfusionists, Physicians, Resident/Fellow, Students (MD, MT, SBB), Technologists, Transfusion Safety Officers Teaching Level: Basic to Intermediate

 How to Claim CE Credit